Home

 The Garden of Champ de Mars has also been used for all but one of the six Universal Expositions held in Paris.

-The most notable was held in 1889 for which the Eiffel Tower was constructed.
 The last Universal Exposition held in Paris was in 1937, for which the Palais de Chaillot across the river was built.

 It was for the Universal Exposition of 1889 that the architect Jean-Camille Fromigé re-designed the Champ de Mars by reducing it from its original 42 hectares.
 Early 20th century developers were able to reduce the field again until it reached its current size of 24.5 hectares.